Villano II: Personal life

 Alfredo Mendoza was the firstborn son of José Díaz Velazquez and Guadalupe "Lupita" Mendoza.
-His brothers, like himself all became wrestlers: José de Jesús (Villano I), Arturo (Villano III), Raymundo (Villano V) and Tomás (Villano IV).
+His brothers, like himself all became professional wrestlers: José de Jesús (Villano I), Arturo (Villano III), Raymundo (Villano V) and Tomás (Villano IV).
 His mother Lupita died in 1986, his oldest brother José de Jesús died in 2001, and his father José Diaz died on April 16, 2003.
 Díaz was adamant that his sons get a good education instead of becoming wrestlers, wishing that they become lawyers or doctors as he wanted to spare them the physical suffering he experienced himself.
 Once he realized that his two oldest sons had begun wrestling under masks, he agreed to train them and help their wrestling careers.
 He was also instrumental in training the rest of his sons, although he insisted they both get college degrees before they were allowed to begin wrestling.
 Since his youngest son Tomás finished his education first, he became known as "Villano IV" while Raymundo, the second youngest son, became "Villano V".

 Death

 Alfredo Díaz died on April 17, 1989, the official cause of death at the time was that he died of injuries suffered in the ring.
-It was later revealed that due to depression, he had committed suicide by hanging himself at his home in Naucalpan.
+It was later revealed that due to depression, he had committed suicide by hanging himself at his home in Naucalpan, State of Mexico.